How To Make Money On The Road: 40+ Ways to Make Money While Traveling

 Do you have any hobbies or skills that you’re passionate about?
-You might have to think hard about this one – because often when things come naturally to us it’s easy to forget that they don’t come as naturally to other people.
+You might have to think hard about this one!
+Often, when things come naturally to us, it’s easy to forget that they don’t come as naturally to other people.
 Chances are you have some kind of specialized knowledge.

 Whatever it is, you can write a short ebook to publish on Amazon/Kindle and start making some passive income.
-What’s awesome about self-publishing an ebook on Amazon is that they have millions of customers browsing and visiting the site daily, a great way to get lots of eyes on your work.
+What’s awesome about self-publishing an ebook on Amazon is that they have millions of customers browsing and visiting the site daily.
+All the marketing work is done for you!

-Another way to share your expertise with the world, creating and selling courses is an excellent choice to create a stream of passive income to make money on the road.
+Creating and selling courses is a great way to share your knowledge.
+This is another stream of mostly passive income that you can do from the road.
 Once you do the work, it’s done and you can sell it for years to come.